pce-devel/Etripator/examples/monster_puroresu/README.md

           INX
           BNE     le029_00
 ```
 Clears zero-page and stack memory. le029_00 can be renamed to .clear_zp_sp.
 This is done by creating what is called a label definition file.
-Here we will call it labels.cfg.
+Here we will call it labels.json.
 ```json
 ".clear_zp_sp": { "logical": "e029", "page": "00" }
 ```